We deliver high quality, independent science services to the European Research Area.

 “We have been completely satisfied by the high standard of the peer review service provided by ESF over the last five years and we are fully confident to recommend ESF-Science Connect.”

-Dr Alberto Francesco Anfossi, Director for the local development, Compagnia di San Paolo
+Dr Alberto Francesco Anfossi, Secretary General, Compagnia di San Paolo

 The quality of the process implemented by ESF and the evaluation reports produced (work upstream of the final selection by the Permanent Commission of the Regional Council) contributed to a large extent to the success of the implementation of this new harmonised mechanism at the Grand Est Region level.
 ESF perfectly adapted to the specificities of the mission during which it demonstrated professionalism, responsiveness, and fairness in the processing of projects.
 It is important to remember that the deadlines were particularly tight.
 The schedule was respected and thanks to the reactivity and the involvement of the team, the evaluations were given to the Region ahead of schedule.
 Finally, I would also like to emphasise the quality of the team assigned to the management of the project, highly professional and qualified.
 The Region is fully satisfied with the service provided by ESF and warmly thanks them for the work performed.